 This section compares costs and revenues reported by FCTC and LTC.
-Table 1 shows data from independent audit reports performed on FCTC and LTC for the fiscal year ending June 30, 2014.
+Table 1 shows data from independent audit reports performed on FCTC and LTC for the fiscal year ending June 30, 2015.
 The first section comprises four major cost categories followed by a section that differentiates federal, state and local revenue sources.
 The bottom row ("Net Change") is the difference between costs and revenue for the year and is applied toward each institution's reserve fund.
 FCTC allocated a smaller percentage of its resources to instruction and a higher percentage to services as compared to LTC.
-On the revenue side, LTC received about 440 percent more federal funds than did FCTC, while FCTC relied much more than LTC on local revenues.